Military Question: Colonel Cunha Matos affair

-In August 1885, during a routine inspection in Piauí, colonel Ernesto Augusto da Cunha Matos discovered misappropriation of supplies in the unit commanded by captain Pedro José de Lima.
+In August 1885, during a routine inspection in Piauí, Colonel Ernesto Augusto da Cunha Matos discovered misappropriation of supplies in the unit commanded by Captain Pedro José de Lima.
 Given the signs of corruption, Cunha Matos requested the opening of an investigation on the facts and the removal of Pedro José de Lima.
 The latter, however, had links with Simplício de Resende, a deputy for Piauí, who from the Chamber of Deputies' tribune alleged that Cunha Matos' conduct was motivated by political reasons.
 Taking advantage of his parliamentary prerogatives, Simplício de Resende went further and made insulting statements about Cunha Matos, publicly declaring that the colonel, when taken prisoner in the Paraguayan War, had gone to the extreme of opening fire on his fellow Brazilian comrades.

 Cunha Matos' reaction came through articles published in the press.
-However, the colonel did not restrict himself to defending his own iamge, but made direct criticisms of the minister of war, Alfredo Chaves, who was a civilian.
+However, the colonel did not restrict himself to defending his own image but made direct criticisms of the minister of war, Alfredo Chaves, who was a civilian.
 The minister immediately punished the officer with a reprimand and detention for 48 hours.
-Although this reaction from was fully supported by the ministerial warnings of 1859, 1878, 1882 and 1885, the punishment had wide repercussions among military and political circles.
-Marshal José Antônio Correia da Câmara, the Viscount of Pelotas, who in addition to being an army officer held one of the senate's seats, took on the defense of his army comrade in the Senate.
+Although this reaction was fully supported by the ministerial warnings of 1859, 1878, 1882, and 1885, the punishment had wide repercussions among military and political circles.
+Marshal José Antônio Correia da Câmara, the Viscount of Pelotas, who, in addition to being an army officer, held one of the Senate's seats, took on the defense of his army comrade in the Senate.
 In his statements, Pelotas vehemently criticized Alfredo Chaves' attitude and argued that the punishment represented a serious offense to the "honor of the uniform".
 In the heat of the debates, he had no embarrassment in saying that compensation for offended military honor was a right that was above the country's own laws.

 Deodoro and the proclamation of the republic

 As military dissatisfaction grew, the republican movement gained strength among the troops.
-Finally, on 11 November 1889, in the midst of yet another crisis, civil and military figures, including Ruy Barbosa, Benjamin Constant, Aristides Lobo and Quintino Bocaiúva, tried to convince Deodoro da Fonseca - a conservative and prestigious figure - to lead the movement against the monarchy.
+Finally, on 11 November 1889, in the midst of yet another crisis, civil and military figures, including Ruy Barbosa, Benjamin Constant, Aristides Lobo, and Quintino Bocaiúva, tried to convince Deodoro da Fonseca - a conservative and prestigious figure - to lead the movement against the monarchy.
 Reluctant at first, among other reasons for being a friend of the emperor, Fonseca ended up agreeing to at least overthrow the prime minister, Afonso Celso, the Viscount of Ouro Preto.
 Thus, taking command of the troops, in the early hours of 15 November, Fonseca went to the Ministry of War, where the monarchist leaders were meeting.
 All were deposed and the First Brazilian Republic was proclaimed in the country.